lalohuerta/stock-analysis/README.md

 ### green_stocks.xlsm.zip file added to the repository on 10/Jul/2022
 ### green_stocks.xlsm.zip file added to the repository on 10/Jul/2022 "conditionals coding"
 ### green_stocks.xlsm.zip file added to the repository on 12/Jul/2022
+### green_stocks.xlsm.zip file added to the repository on 13/Jul/2022 "concatenations"